 - For some productions, social distancing may be impractical due to the degree of intimate work and proximity between cast and/or on-set and off-set crew.
 Where this level of proximity is essential (primarily relating to on-set cast and crew, costume fitting, hair and make-up departments), and particularly where close face-to-face contact is maintained, productions should use fixed teams as follows: - One or more fixed teams of professionals throughout a production or for specific periods of a production to work together while minimising the risk of transmission beyond these fixed groups.
 Steps should be in place to protect these fixed groups from transmission risk from outside their group on set, off set and away from location during a production. - Face visors, preferably within fixed teams, should additionally be used by costume fitting, hair and make-up departments.
-Face visors should be used in line with PHE recommendation, which includes safe use, cleaning between each use and keeping time to a minimum. - Also consider workplace ventilation options to maximise the impact of social distancing, e.g. opening windows and doors frequently, or if using ventilation systems ensure that they are correctly operating and adjusted. - Face coverings may be marginally beneficial as an additional precautionary measure; evidence suggests that wearing a face covering does not protect you, but it may protect others if you are infected but have not developed symptoms.
+Face visors should be used in line with PHE recommendation, which includes safe use, cleaning between each use and keeping time to a minimum. - Also consider workplace ventilation options to maximise the impact of social distancing, e.g. opening windows and doors frequently, or if using ventilation systems ensure that they are correctly operating and adjusted. - There is growing evidence that wearing a face covering in an enclosed space helps protect individuals and those around them from COVID-19.
+However, face coverings are not an alternative for employees who wear a visor in close contact services.
 Please be mindful that the wearing of a face covering may inhibit communication with people who rely on lip reading, facial expressions and clear sound.
+See Appendix 1 for further information about the safe and appropriate use of face coverings.